-• Chicken Pox: Excluded for 7 days after spots appear.
+Chicken Pox: Excluded for 7 days after spots appear.

-Conjunctivitis: Excluded until discharge from eyes has stopped.
-German Measles: Excluded for 7 days from appearance of rash.

-Head lice: Treat immediately and monitor

-• Hepatitis: Re-admitted to school with a medical certificate.

-Impetigo: Excluded if on exposed surface such as scalp, face, hands, legs.
-May return if sores completely covered by a clean dressing.

-Measles: Excluded for 5 days from appearance of rash.

-Ringworm: Excluded until all evidence has disappeared or medical certificate is produced.

-Fever : Exclude until fever has resolved

-Gastroenteritis: Exclude for 24 hours after the last episode of vomiting or diarrhoea.
+- Conjunctivitis: Excluded until discharge from eyes has stopped. - German Measles: Excluded for 7 days from appearance of rash. - Head lice: Treat immediately and monitor - Hepatitis: Re-admitted to school with a medical certificate. - Impetigo: Excluded if on exposed surface such as scalp, face, hands, legs.
+May return if sores completely covered by a clean dressing. - Measles: Excluded for 5 days from appearance of rash. - Ringworm: Excluded until all evidence has disappeared or medical certificate is produced. - Fever: Exclude until fever has resolved - Gastroenteritis: Exclude for 24 hours after the last episode of vomiting or diarrhoea.

+COVID Guidelines

+- In accordance with advice from NSW Health External link, parents and carers are reminded NOT to send children to school if they are unwell, even if they have the mildest flu-like symptoms. - NSW Health has requested that schools encourage anyone who is unwell or has even mild flu-like symptoms, to arrange to be tested through their local medical practitioner or one of the COVID clinics.

+Students who have seasonal allergic rhinitis or another condition that presents similarly to flu-like symptoms are still required to get tested for COVID-19 and return a negative test result.
+Where their symptoms continue beyond 10 days, students should provide documentation from their GP confirming their symptoms are typical for their condition.
+If the student develops new or changed symptoms, they should get tested for COVID-19.